“What do you want for dinner?”

 —

 It’s easy, too (well, like all of these meals!); once you push start on the blender, you get crankin’ on the grilled cheese, and it all finishes at the same time.
-To begin, you add one small can of tomatoes (whole peeled, diced, crushed, fire-roasted – all good here), one half of a can of white beans, one cup of vegetable stock, a clove of garlic, some salt and pepper, a pinch of red pepper flakes, and whatever dried herbs you like.
+To begin, you add one small can of tomatoes (whole peeled, diced, crushed, fire-roasted—all kinds are good here), one cup of vegetable stock, a clove of garlic, some salt and pepper, a pinch of red pepper flakes, and whatever dried herbs you like.
 Set it to the soup setting (or turn it on high, depending on your blender model), and blend until hot.
-As it’s blending, assemble your grilled cheese – I trust you know how to make one!
+As it’s blending, assemble your grilled cheese—I trust you know how to make one!

 I like to keep a loaf of sourdough in the freezer (thawing slices as needed in the warmed pan or the toaster) and use up any hunks of cheese languishing in the drawer, and I’ll even use ricotta or cottage cheese if they’re about to expire.
 Just about the time your sandwich is golden brown, it’s time to cut power to the blender and serve.
-Swirl a little cream or olive oil in your soup if you’re feeling fancy.
+Swirl a little cream or olive oil in your soup if you’re feeling fancy, and tuck right in.

 —